 Step 7.
 Migrate usages of multicasting

-The best way to migrate assembly multicasting is to use a project fabric as described in Adding Aspects in Bulk from a Fabric.
+The best way to migrate assembly multicasting is to use a project fabric as described in Adding many aspects at once.

 Step 8.
 Migrate configuration

-If you have configuration or multicasting in a PostSharp like
+If you have configuration or multicasting in a PostSharp file like

-MyProject.psproj, they should be migrated to project fabrics as described in Configuring Aspects using Project Fabrics.
+MyProject.psproj, they should be migrated to project fabrics as described in Configuring aspects with fabrics.